lope1999/suliat-calculator-app/README.md

-# React Calculator App
+# My Calculator - A React Calculator App

 ![My Calculator App Screenshot](https://user-images.githubusercontent.com/41836834/266852934-1b8badd3-3540-408f-8b2b-608cd1e32789.png)

-This is a simple calculator application built using React.
+This is a simple yet colorful and attractive calculator application built using React.
 It can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features